-The USS Long Beach was built by the Bethlehem Steel Corporation in Quincy, Massachusetts under the initial CLGN-160 designation, however, the ship would then be reclassified twice in 1957, eventually settling on CGN-9.
+The USS Long Beach was built by the Bethlehem Steel Corporation in Quincy, Massachusetts, under the initial CLGN-160 designation, however, the ship would then be reclassified twice in 1957, eventually settling on CGN-9.
 The ship was placed in commission in September 1961 with Commander Eugene Parks Wilkinson in command and Mrs. Marian Swanson-Hosmer as a sponsor.

 In April 1962, the vessel was assigned the role of flagship within the units of the Atlantic Fleet.
-Together, they participated in exercises off North Carolina and Virginia.
-During these training sessions, the Long Beach was evaluated by both President John F. Kennedy and Vice President Lyndon B. Johnson.
+Together, they participated in exercises in North Carolina and Virginia.
+During these training sessions, Long Beach was evaluated by both President John F. Kennedy and Vice President Lyndon B. Johnson.
 After completing an overhaul at the Philadelphia Naval Shipyard, the vessel was engaged in training exercises in Caribbean waters until August 1963, when it accompanied the 6th Fleet for operations in the Mediterranean.

-In April 1964, the Long Beach steamed to the Mediterranean to be a part of the formation of the first task group that was all nuclear-powered.
-The task group conducted exercises in the Mediterranean until July, when the Long Beach was assigned to go on an around-the-world cruise referred to as Operation Sea Orbit.
-During the tour, there were numerous foreign people of influence that visited the ship, particularly when it was docked in ports from Africa, but also New Zealand and Brazil.
+In April 1964, Long Beach steamed to the Mediterranean to be a part of the formation of the first task group that was all nuclear-powered.
+The task group conducted exercises in the Mediterranean until July when Long Beach was assigned to go on an around-the-world cruise referred to as Operation Sea Orbit.
+During the tour, there were numerous foreign people of influence who visited the ship, particularly when it was docked in ports from Africa, but also New Zealand and Brazil.
 After the ship had been in a period of upkeep, the Long Beach departed in November 1966 to Far East waters.
 During the deployment, the ship mainly operated as the Positive Identification Radar Advisory Zone (PIRAZ) unit while located in the Gulf of Tonkin.
 In addition to this, however, the vessel also used its radar equipment to assist helicopter units in Search and Rescue missions.

-In 1968, the Long Beach was sailing in the Gulf of Tonkin again and in May it shot down a MiG jet fighter, an occurrence which would repeat itself the following month.
+In 1968, Long Beach was sailing in the Gulf of Tonkin again, and in May, it shot down a MiG jet fighter, an occurrence that would repeat itself the following month.
 After ending its operations in Vietnam, the ship did escort duty for other warships in the Indian Ocean and in the Western Pacific.
 During the 1976-1977 deployment, the ship also took part in multi-national training exercises.
-In 1980, the Long Beach saved the lives of 114 refugees fleeing Vietnam in a boat, a common happening at the time.
+In 1980, Long Beach saved the lives of 114 refugees fleeing Vietnam in a boat, a common happening at the time.
 In 1987, the ship was involved in Operation Earnest Will, and it also took part in Operation Nimble Archer by assisting other fleet units with anti-aircraft cover.
 In 1991, the vessel participated in Operation Fiery Vigil, which was focused on the evacuation of American servicemen from the Clark Air Base and from the U.S. Naval Base Subic Bay when Mount Pinatubo erupted.